-Traditional Italian Pizza: Where to Find It in Italy + Its History
+Traditional Italian Pizza: Where to Find It Around Italy

 When visiting Italy, we inevitably all share at least one common bucket list item: eating really good, traditional Italian pizza.
 But what exactly is really good, traditional Italian pizza?
 Truth be told, it can mean many things.